Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

-Then gluing a hyperplane to the strip is essentially taking a large half-disc in that hyperplane, taking out a small half-disc from the edge of the strip, and gluing the large half-disc after rescaling.
+For a pictural explanation of gluing, consider elements of boundary strata described as in Figure \ref{figure:3quiltedwithhalf}.
+Gluing a hyperplane to the strip is essentially taking a large half-disc in that hyperplane, taking out a small half-disc from the edge of the strip, and gluing the large half-disc after rescaling. \end{note}

-The reason we choose specific strip-like ends is because we need to keep global identification of $r_1$ and $r_2$ (i.e. folding).
-If we allowed arbitrary ends, the identification would require Riemann mapping theorem, and the bottom markings of $r_1$ and $r_2$ would no longer match.

 Fix a consistent choice of strip-like ends for all moduli spaces $\cQ(\textbf{d})$.
 In other words, we fix strip-like ends on each $\cS_r^{(1)}$ and $\cS_r^{(2)}$, and the ends chosen for the left/right end and lower boundary (i.e. the seam) coincide for $\cS_r^{(1)}$ and $\cS_r^{(2)}$.